axelboc/taekwon/README.md

 - 1 laptop or desktop computer
 - 1 Wi-Fi router

-All devices must be capable of connecting to a Wi-Fi network except for the server, which you may connect to the router with an Ethernet cable.
+All devices must be capable of using Wi-Fi, except for the server, which you may plug in directy to the router with an Ethernet cable.
 If setting up a separate computer as the server is not practical, you may choose to make use of one of the Jury Presidents' laptops.

-Taekwon works on a local network; it doesn't need access to the Internet.
+> Taekwon works on a local network; it doesn't need access to the Internet.
 Therefore, you won't need to plug in the router to an ADSL socket; only to a power socket.

 #### Choosing a Wi-Fi router